What can I do to help my child transition to university?

 Most universities have confidentiality policies, and students are expected to raise any issues or concerns directly with their professors or teaching assistants.
 All information disclosed by students to staff is confidential and will not be shared with family, other university staff or course instructors without the student’s written permission.

 Encourage your child to reach out to their university for guidance on any issues or challenges they experience.
-Guidance can come in the form of Elders at the Indigenous student centre, academic advisors through their registrar or faculty, counsellors at health services or staff at accessibility services.
+Guidance can come in the form of Elders at the Indigenous student centre, academic advisors through their university’s registrar’s office or faculty, counsellors at health services or staff at accessibility services.

 What safety features are available to my child on campus?